How do I know my child's age group? What is the Age-Up date?

 - Have a recorded time of 55 seconds or faster to enter a 25y event, regardless of stroke.

-- A swimmer must compete in at least TWO regular season AAL dual meets and at those dual meets swim at least 2 individual events.
-A "DQ" counts as an event swum.
-Intra-squad meets or time trials do not count.
+- Compete in at least TWO regular season NAAL dual meets and at those dual meets swim at least 2 individual events.
+A "DQ" counts as an event swum toward Champs eligibility.

 - A swimmer must have a legal time in the event that they wish to enter at Champs.
 “NT's” will not be allowed.